apache/accumulo-website/_docs-2/development/mapreduce.md

 ## Write output to RFiles in HDFS

-Follow the step below to have a MapReduce job output to RFiles in HDFS.
+Follow the steps below to have a MapReduce job output to RFiles in HDFS.
 These files can then be bulk imported into Accumulo:

 1. Create a Mapper or Reducer with `Key` & `Value` as output parameters.